objecthub/swift-lispkit/README.md

   - Error support is incomplete; the following functions are missing: `read-error?`, `file-error?`
   - `current-input-port`, `current-output-port`, and `current-error-port` are functions (as required by R5RS) and not parameter objects (as required by R7RS)
-  - The R5RS-fallback mechanism for handling symbols in a case-insensitive manner is not implemented yet; this includes support for special form `include-ci` as well as the `include-ci` in library definitions.
   - Environment-support lacks the following functions: `scheme-report-environment`, `null-environment`.
   - Datum comments introduced via `#;` do not always work as expected.